ConstructionPhilosophy/cp-frontend-v3/replit.md

 This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
 The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

 ## Recent Changes (August 15, 2025)
-- **Deployment Configuration Fixed**: Resolved Cloud Run deployment issues with proper host and port binding
+- **Deployment Configuration Enhanced**: Fixed Cloud Run deployment initialization issues
-  - Updated server to explicitly bind to 0.0.0.0 host (required for Cloud Run)
-  - Added dynamic port configuration: port 80 for production, port 5000 for development
+  - Enhanced server configuration with explicit HOST environment variable support
+  - Added comprehensive logging for deployment troubleshooting (startup logs, bind confirmation)
-  - Server now properly handles NODE_ENV environment variable for deployment contexts
+  - Server now properly handles both PORT and HOST environment variables for Cloud Run compatibility
-  - Fixed port mapping between internal (80) and external (80) ports for production deployments
+  - Verified 0.0.0.0 host binding with fallback configuration for production deployments
+  - Production port configuration: PORT environment variable with fallback to 80
+  - Development port configuration: Defaults to 5000 for local development
 - **Deployment Issue Fixed**: Resolved build failures by restructuring project for proper Vite configuration
   - Created client directory structure with index.html entry point
   - Moved src folder to client/src to match Vite config expectations
+  - Fixed Express server to serve built static files instead of using problematic Vite middleware
+  - All API endpoints working correctly (/api/health returns proper responses)
   - Fixed Express server to serve built static files instead of using problematic Vite middleware
   - All API endpoints working correctly (/api/health returns proper responses)
 - **Authentication System Complete**: Built comprehensive authentication flow with 8 responsive pages (login, signup, email verification, forgot password, reset password, etc.)